-The amount of a royalty will depend upon both the rate and on the base.
+The amount of a royalty will depend upon both the rate and the base.
 Many governments have considered two primary issues.
-First, should the royalty base be based upon the price of the product sold by the patent owner, or the price of the generic competitor?
-In several UK licenses of right cases involving pharmaceutical drugs, the Courts used the price of the patent owner's product to set the royalty.
-This approach is more appropriate if the policy objective is to protect the commercial interests of the patent owner (such as the objective in infringement cases), and the patent is used in an identical product, such as a drug.
-In Canada, the Philippines, Japan, the United States (government use and competition cases) and in many other jurisdictions, the competitor's price is often the basis for the royalty.
-The use of the competitor's price as a royalty base is more appropriate for cases where the policy objective is either to obtain lower prices (Canada, Malaysia Philippines, etc), or create or approximate a competitive market structure (Japan, US competition cases such as the Microsoft compulsory license, UK cases involving electronics).
+First, should the royalty be based upon the price of the product sold by the patent owner, or the price of the generic competitor?
+In several United Kingdom licence of right cases involving pharmaceutical drugs, the Courts used the price of the patent owner's product to set the royalty.
+This approach is more appropriate if the policy objective is to protect the commercial interests of the patent owner (such is the objective in infringement cases) and the patent is used in an identical product, such as a drug.
+In Canada, Japan, the Philippines and the United States (government use and competition cases) and in many other jurisdictions, the competitor's price is often the basis for the royalty.
+The use of the competitor's price as a royalty base is more appropriate for cases where the policy objective is either to obtain lower prices (Canada, Malaysia Philippines, etc.), or create or approximate a competitive market structure (Japan, United States competition cases such as the Microsoft compulsory licence and United Kingdom cases involving electronics).

-5.7.6 APPROPRIATE ROYALTY BASE - COST OR VALUE?
+5.7.6 Appropriate royalty base - cost or value?